jondgoodwin/cone/PLAN.md

 The language documentation is quite robust, describing both current and planned features.
 Headers on documentation pages highlight what is not yet implemented.

-## Current Focus: Generics, Option, Result
+## Current Focus:

-- Generic functions, structs and traits, able to use traits as bounds on types
+- Move semantics
+- Borrowed references, Lifetimes, and static permissions
-- Option and Result generic types for nullable references, exception handling and closures/iterators
+- Owning references, Regions, and lock permissions

 ## Feature Status